Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Case Studies

-Even worse, regarding the response, only two foundation models (ChatGPT-4o mini and Grok-2) consider the content from both phishing and official websites while the others only consider the content from the phishing website. \Cref{fig:cs2_example} show such a case with ChatGPT-o1 as the foundation model on Perplexity.
+Moreover, all foundation models even flag the official site with warnings.
+Even worse, regarding the response, only two foundation models (ChatGPT-4o mini and Grok-2) consider the content from both phishing and official websites, while the others only consider the content from the phishing website. \Cref{fig:cs2_example} show such a case with ChatGPT-o1 as the foundation model on Perplexity.

 \mypara{Takeaways} Based on our evaluation, we have several findings.
 First, we find that traditional phishing attack methods are also effective against AIPSEs.
-Second, deceiving AIPSEs is often cheaper than manipulating conventional search engines, as it does not require extensive front-end development and a fake claim in the website can easily deceive AIPSEs.
+Second, deceiving AIPSEs is often cheaper than manipulating conventional search engines, as it does not require extensive front-end development, and a fake claim on the website can easily deceive AIPSEs.